Nelson-Gon/darknewtab/README.md

 **NOTE**:

-This extension can work on any Chromium based.
+1. This extension can work on any Chromium based.
 The name is just to indicate that the repository was Edge inspired.

+2. The search bar currently uses bing as the search engine.
+You can override this by editing the darknewtab.html file.
+In most cases, this may be unnecessary since you can still use the top address bar which uses your default search engine.
+Future releases may make this more flexible.

 **Installation**